evidentlyai/ml_observability_course/docs/book/ml-observability-course/module-5-ml-pipelines-validation-and-testing/data-drift-model-quality-checks-airflow-code-practice.md

 description: A code example walkthrough of automating data and model quality checks implemented with the Evidently Python library using Airflow.
 ---

 # 5.6.
-Run data drift and model quality checks in an Airflow pipeline [OPTIONAL]
+Run data drift and model quality checks in an Airflow pipeline [OPTIONAL CODE PRACTICE]

 {% embed url="https://youtu.be/YHO7k3T_fZA?si=9ePxgZso8mA4CsFR" %}